brandur/sorg/content/fragments/ffmpeg-h265.md

 -filter_complex "channelmap=channel_layout=5.1" -c:a aac
 ```

-If your input sources are only stereo anyway, or you never expect to watch the output video on anything but a stereo device (i.e., headphones, TV minus sound system), FFmpeg can trivially downmix to stereo AAC, which QuickTime will play wit no trouble:
+If your input sources are only stereo anyway, or you never expect to watch the output video on anything but a stereo device (i.e., headphones, TV minus sound system), FFmpeg can trivially downmix to stereo AAC, which QuickTime will play with no trouble:

 ```
 -c:a aac -ac 2